HydrologicEngineeringCenter/Vortex/README.md

 ### Prerequisites

 You will need JDK 8.
 The version used for building releases is OpenJDK 8, from [Amazon Corretto](https://docs.aws.amazon.com/corretto/latest/corretto-8-ug/what-is-corretto-8.html).
+The [AdoptOpenJDK](https://adoptopenjdk.net/) does not include the JavaFX library; Attempts to build with AdoptOpenJDK will fail to compile.

+This repository includes a [Gradle](https://gradle.org/) Wrapper; No Gradle installation is required.
+The JAVA_HOME environment variable should be set to a project appropriate JDK.

 ### Build the project